ACarrig/Wordle-Bot-V3/README.md

 # Wordle-Bot-V3
 The third version of my wordle solving program
-This third version now chooses a smart first guess
+This third version contains 4 new helper methods which contribute to picking a smarter first guess, as well as to the new sub-case when a word has non-unique charcaters.

-It also has an added case where it will properly react when a guess results in two of the same letters being either yellow or green
+It also has an added sub-case (in case 2)where it will properly react when a guess results in two of the same letters being either yellow or green
   (word must have 2+ of that letter case)

+This version will also automatically end the game after the 6th guess.